Learn about our Team

 Patricia Ypma (London office)

 Patricia set up Spark Legal Network in 2011 to respond to the need for a European legal network offering solutions on cross-border legal issues.
 Patricia has an LLB (2000) and an LLM (2001) in Law at the University of Amsterdam, complemented by studies (French law and International law) at the Université de Paris 1 Panthéon-Sorbonne in Paris.
 She has worked in various legal research and advising roles specialising in European law and headed the European team of legal editors at Caselex, the online legal publisher for national case law interpreting EU law.
-At Spark Patricia has led studies in the area of European public procurement, key enabling technologies, cloud computing and energy efficiency and she is currently managing a study on data locations restrictions in Europe.
+Apart from leading the team and being responsible for the strategic direction of spark, Patricia has led/leads studies in the area of European public procurement, key enabling technologies, cloud computing, data location restrictions, energy efficiency, free movement and market access and data protection.
 She speaks Dutch, English, French and Italian.

 Marc de Vries (Oosterbeek office)

 Marc is in the process of relaunching Caselex, an innovative service for legal professionals, opening national case law with a European connotation.
 He has professional degrees in both law and economics.
 He has been active on the cross roads of regulation and economic impact for more than 15 years, at both national and European level, serving clients in the public and private sector in the Netherlands and beyond (EU institutions in particular).
 He has published various articles and books, in particular in the field of re-use of public sector information.
-At Spark Marc has recently led a project on the ePrivacy Directive.
+At Spark Marc has recently worked as a major expert on a study to support the review of the Directive on the re-use of public sector information.
 Marc speaks fluent Dutch and English.

 Peter McNally (Brussels office)

 Peter received a BCL from University College Cork in 2007, and an LL.M from Dublin University (Trinity College) in 2008.
 He was a Blue Book Stagiaire with the European Commission’s Directorate General for Internal Market and Services in 2010, and thereafter trained with a top tier Irish law firm, and is qualified to practice law in Ireland, England and Wales.
 In 2014 he completed his Postgraduate Diploma in Economics for Competition Law at Kings College London.
-At Spark Peter focuses on data protection, intellectual property and new technologies, and is currently leading the EU project “Legal review of industrial design protection".
+Peter is currently providing legal support to the project concerning the establishment of a Core Service Platform between participating Member States and operation of cooperation mechanisms for Computer Emergency Response Teams for DG Connect, and managing a study on the independence of National Regulatory Authorities for DG Energy.
 Peter speaks fluent English and French.

 Alessandra Innesti (London office)

 Alessandra received her PhD in Employment law at the University of Bergamo in 2015.
 She was a visiting researcher at the University of Middlesex in London where she worked on Employment and Discrimination law.
 She worked as a researcher and legal advisor on multiple projects and research in Italy.
 Previously she received a BA in Law and a Masters in International and EU Law both at the University of Pisa.
-At Spark Alessandra currently works on projects on operational restrictions in the retail sector, cross border data flow, collaborative economy in the tourism accommodation sector and she has collaborated on studies on risk preparedness electricity supply and merger regulation.
+At Spark Alessandra currently works on projects on data protection and has recently managed a study to support the review of Directive 2003/98/EC on the re-use of public sector information across the EU28 Member States for DG CONNECT.
 Her mother tongue is Italian and she speaks fluent English.

 Esther Tenge (Brussels office)

 Esther graduated from the University of Groningen with a Master’s Degree in International Political Economy (2013) and also obtained an LL.M in European Law from the University of Edinburgh (2015), with a focus on EU Competition Law.
 As a consultant in Brussels, Esther has worked closely with numerous European institutions and stakeholders on several research projects.
 She has been the Dutch legal editor for Caselex, an EU legal information service, since 2015.
-Currently at Spark, Esther is working on studies on retail and the collaborative economy.
 She speaks fluent Dutch and English.

 Kaja Kazmierska (London office)

-Kaja is a junior legal consultant at Spark Legal Network.
+Kaja is a legal consultant at Spark Legal Network.
 She obtained her LL.B in English and German law at King’s College London, followed by LL.M in German and European Law and Legal Practice at Humboldt University in Berlin and MA in EU International Relations and Diplomacy Studies at College of Europe in Bruges.
 She underwent numerous internships including in the Council of Europe and in the Polish Embassies and Representations across Europe, during which she conducted various research projects.
 In 2015/2016, she completed a Blue Book traineeship in the European Commission, DG HOME, where she worked on the Passenger name Record Directive and PNR negotiations with third countries.
 She also worked as a paralegal – document reviewer in London.
+At Spark Kaja currently works on projects in the fields of energy and data protection.
 Kaja’s mother tongue is Polish, she speaks fluent English and German, has a very good command of French and a basic understanding of Dutch and Turkish.

 María Domínguez Gaitán (Brussels office)

 Maria received an MA in European Interdisciplinary Studies from the College of Europe (Natolin) and a four years Degree in Law from the University of Málaga, complemented by studies (Belgian and European law) at the Haute Ecole Libre Monsane in Liège.
 She has participated in several Youth in Action Programmes organised by the European Commission and has worked with the Council of Europe as organizer for an International Conference on Terrorism and Organised Crime.
-She has also completed an internship at the Court of Justice of the European Union, where she was contracted as a temporary agent.
-At Spark María currently focuses on the regulatory aspects affecting the Collaborative Economy in the Tourism Accommodation sector.
+She has also completed an internship at the Court of Justice of the European Union, where she was contracted as a contract agent.
+Currently at Spark, Maria is working on a study on the independence and effectiveness of National Regulatory Authorities in the field of energy.
 Her mother tongue is Spanish and she speaks English, French and Italian.